Article · Feb 6, 2026

 • Reports a final summary at the end.

-The dispatcher’s own Code work is trivial: it splits arrays and dispatches HTTP calls.
+The dispatcher’s own Code work is trivial: split arrays, dispatch HTTP calls.
 None of its operations approach the 60-second cap.

 The worker (child workflow)